Engee documentation

 Notebook

-Comparison of MATLAB and Engee in spectral and time-frequency analysis tasks
+Comparison of MATLAB and Engee in spectral and time-frequency analysis problems

-Comparing MATLAB and Engee in the fields of spectral analysis and time-frequency analysis, let us consider their capabilities and approaches for two tasks: forward and inverse Fourier transform and time-frequency analysis.
+Comparing MATLAB and Engee in the fields of spectral analysis and time-frequency analysis, we will consider their capabilities and approaches for two tasks: forward and reverse Fourier transforms and time-frequency analysis.

 Let's set a random input signal.